fluencelabs/docs/docs/aqua-book/introduction.md

 <ReactPlayer controls url="https://youtu.be/M_u-EnWrMOQ" width="100%" />
 <br />

-This book is dedicated to all things Aqua and currently in its **alpha** version and we expect to expand both Aqua's breadth and depth coverage.
+This book, currently in its alpha version, is dedicated to Aqua, with plans to significantly broaden its scope in the future.